synfonaut/Open-Directory/README.md

  - need algorithm to calculate
 * disappear and rerender money button (otherwise people might accidentally post wrong content)
 * should categories count as entries in the num?

+* bug: verify edit transactions in same block don't lose their order and get confused

 ### design/ux
 * better design